drkstr101/interesting-paprika/content/pages/index.md

           could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: On-call technical support
+      - question: Training & on-call technical support
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a